Transfer Student Advising

 As a transfer student, you should be aware of the following policies:

-- Up to 66 hours may be transferred from a 2-year school.
+- Up to 66 hours may be transferred from a two-year school.

 - At least 60 hours in transfer credit are awarded for the receipt of an associate degree - an official transcript indicating receipt of degree must be on record with the Registrar.
 Transcripts must be received from all schools attended.